WITHHOLDING TAXES

-Please Note: All withholding agents having no prior record of withholding will file on a monthly basis until the next "lookback period".
+NOTE: All withholding agents having no prior record of withholding will file on a monthly basis until the next “lookback period.”

 Every employer maintaining an office or conducting business in Delaware who makes a payment of wages or other remuneration to a resident or non-resident (of Delaware) must pay Withholding Tax.
 Withholding Tax requires that a business withhold an estimated amount of tax from its employees.
 New employees must file Federal Form W-4 or Form W-4A regarding exemptions.
 Based on that information, the employer is to withhold an appropriate tax from the employee's compensation.